 The faculty member teaching the class has the primary responsibility for control over classroom behavior in that class.
 Faculty are expected to maintain academic integrity and an environment conducive to learning within the classroom.
-In doing so, they are expected to adhere to College definitions for academic dishonesty and academic misconduct and with the procedures to be followed in the event a student is accused of either (see Online Student Handbook).
+In doing so, they must adhere to College definitions for academic dishonesty and academic misconduct and to the procedures to be followed in the event a student is accused of either (see Online Student Handbook).

-Class Attendance Policy
+Class Participation Policy

-Records of attendance are maintained by the instructors beginning with the first class period.
-Unless prevented by circumstances beyond their control, students are required to attend all classes for which they are registered on a regular basis.
+Instructors determine and publish in the syllabus the class attendance policy.
+Beginning with the first class, faculty record attendance to verify enrollment and eligibility for financial aid.
+Unless prevented by circumstances beyond their control, students should attend all classes for which they are registered regularly.
 Regardless of the cause or nature of an absence, students are responsible for all class work covered or assigned during the absence.
 Policy for evaluating attendance as a part of the course grade and the procedure for making up class work missed during an absence is developed by each instructor.
 Whenever possible, students should make arrangements in advance for scheduled examinations or class work that will be missed during an anticipated absence.